magicaks/magicaks/setup.md

 * [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview)
 * [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts)
 * [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/)

-1. Open `main.tf` to verify that you have set the Terraform backend variables appropriately and that the names for other resources look OK.

 1. *Optionally* set the `location`, `resource_group_name` and `cluster_name` variables in `terraform.tfvars.tmpl` and remove the `.impl` postfix from the filename.
 (If you don't do this, Terraform will ask you for these variables when you execute the Terraform scripts.)